docker-archive/classicswarm/docs/swarm_at_scale.md

 1. Log into the Swarm `manager` node.

-2. Start the `interlock` container on the `interlock` node
+2. Start the `interlock` container on the `interlock` node:

         $ sudo docker -H tcp://192.168.33.12:2375 run --restart=unless-stopped -p 80:80 --name interlock -d ehazlett/interlock --swarm-url tcp://192.168.33.11:3375 --plugin haproxy start

     This command is issued against the `interlock` instance and maps port 80 on the instance to port 80 inside the container.
 This allows the container to load balance connections coming in over port 80 (HTTP).
-The command also applies the `--restart=unless-stopped` policy to the container, telling Docker to restart the container if it exits unexpectadly.
+The command also applies the `--restart=unless-stopped` policy to the container, telling Docker to restart the container if it exits unexpectedly.

-2. Start a `redis` container on `frontend01` and `frontend02`
+2. Start a `redis` container on `frontend01` and `frontend02`:

         $ sudo docker run --restart=unless-stopped --env="constraint:node==frontend01" -p 6379:6379 --name redis01 --net mynet -d redis

         $ sudo docker run --restart=unless-stopped --env="constraint:node==frontend02" -p 6379:6379 --name redis02 --net mynet -d redis

     These two commands are issued against the Swarm cluster.
-The commands specify *node constraints*, forcing Swarm to start the contaienrs on `frontend01` and `frontend02`.
+The commands specify *node constraints*, forcing Swarm to start the containers on `frontend01` and `frontend02`.
 Port 6379 on each instance is mapped to port 6379 inside of each container for debugging purposes.
 The command also applies the `--restart=unless-stopped` policy to the containers and attaches them to the `mynet` overlay network.

-3. Start a `web-vote-app` container on `frontend01` and `frontend02`
+3. Start a `web-vote-app` container on `frontend01` and `frontend02`:

         $ sudo docker run --restart=unless-stopped --env="constraint:node==frontend01" -d -p 5000:80 -e WEB_VOTE_NUMBER='01' --name frontend01 --net mynet --hostname votingapp.local web-vote-app

         $ sudo docker run --restart=unless-stopped --env="constraint:node==frontend02" -d -p 5000:80 -e WEB_VOTE_NUMBER='02' --name frontend02 --net mynet --hostname votingapp.local web-vote-app

     These two commands are issued against the Swarm cluster.
-The commands specify *node constraints*, forcing Swarm to start the contaienrs on `frontend01` and `frontend02`.
+The commands specify *node constraints*, forcing Swarm to start the containers on `frontend01` and `frontend02`.
 Port 5000 on each node is mapped to port 80 inside of each container.
-This allows connections to come in to each node on port 5000 and be forwarded to port 80 inside of each container.
-Both containers are attached to the `mynet` overlay network and both containers are given the `votingapp-local` hostname.
+This allows connections to come into each node on port 5000 and be forwarded to port 80 inside of each container.
+Both containers are attached to the `mynet` overlay  both containers are given the `votingapp-local` hostname.
 The `--restart=unless-stopped` policy is also applied to these containers.

-4. Start the `postgres` container on the `store` node
+4. Start the `postgres` container on the `store` node:

         $ sudo docker run --restart=unless-stopped --env="constraint:node==store" --name pg -e POSTGRES_PASSWORD=pg8675309 --net mynet -p 5432:5432 -d postgres

     This command is issued against the Swarm cluster and starts the container on `store`.
 It maps port 5432 on the `store` node to port 5432 inside the container and attaches the container to the `mynet` overlay network.
 It also inserts the database password into the container via the POSTGRES_PASSWORD environment variable and applies the `--restart=unless-stopped` policy to the container.
 Sharing passwords like this is not recommended for production use cases.

-5. Start the `worker01` container on the `worker01` node
+5. Start the `worker01` container on the `worker01` node:

         $ sudo docker run --restart=unless-stopped --env="constraint:node==worker01" -d -e WORKER_NUMBER='01' -e FROM_REDIS_HOST=1 -e TO_REDIS_HOST=2 --name worker01 --net mynet vote-worker

     This command is issued against the Swarm manager and uses a constraint to start the container on the `worker01` node.
 It passes configuration data into the container via environment variables, telling the worker container to clear the queues on `frontend01` and `frontend02`.
-It adds the container to the `mynet` overlay network and applies the `--restart=unless-stopped` policy to the container.
+It adds the container to the `mynet` overlay network, and applies the `--restart=unless-stopped` policy to the container.

 6. Start the `results-app` container on the `store` node

         $ sudo docker run --restart=unless-stopped --env="constraint:node==store" -p 80:80 -d --name results-app --net mynet results-app

-    This command starts the results-app container on the `store` node by means of a *node constraint*.
+    This command starts the results-app container on the `store` node using a *node constraint*.
 It maps port 80 on the `store` node to port 80 inside the container.
-It adds the container to the `mynet` overlay network and applies the `--restart=unless-stopped` policy to the container.
+It adds the container to the `mynet` overlay network, and applies the `--restart=unless-stopped` policy to the container.

 The application is now fully deployed as shown in the diagram below.